JiajunZhou1995/Notepad-React/README.md

 After you login to your server, set up a postgres database called 'todo' on your local machine.

-Now, you are really to clone my code!
+Now, you are ready to clone my code!

 ```bash
 # Clone this repository